Gaussian Process Bandit Optimization with Few Batches: CONSTANT NUMBER OF BATCHES

 \subsection{Lower Bound}

 Since our focus is on the dependence on $T$ and $B$, we assume in the following that the RKHS norm bound $\Psi$ is a fixed constant.
 Recall also that the kernel parameters $(\nu,l)$ and dimension $d$ are considered to be fixed constants.
+Throughout this subsection, we consider the standard rectangular domain $\Xc = [0,1]^d$ in order to utilize existing lower bounds that were proved for this domain.

 While our focus is on the cumulative regret, an existing lower bound on the simple regret (for general algorithms without constraints on the number of batches) turns out to serve as a useful stepping stone.
-The simple regret is defined as $r^T:=f(x^\ast)-f(x^T)$, where $x^T$ is an additional point returned at the end of the $T$ rounds.
+The simple regret is defined as $r^T=f(x^\ast)-f(x^T)$, where $x^T$ is an additional point returned after $T$ rounds.
 Then, we have the following.